cwipf/SimulinkNb/SimulinkNb/README.txt

 == File overview ==

 * run_DARM_NB.m
-Main script and a helper function used for the demo.
+Main script used for the demo.

 * linFlexTf.m, linFlexTfFold.m
 Functions for incorporating frequency response data into Simulink